 I am Christine Mackenzie, Bachelor of Arts, Graduate Diploma of Librarianship, Graduate Diploma of Management, Fellow of the Australian Library and Information Association, Freelance Librarian and Past President of IFLA (International Federation of Library Associations and Institutions.)

 After a long and successful career in public libraries I retired as CEO of Yarra Plenty Regional Library Service in 2016 after 12 years in that role in order to seek new challenges and opportunities.
 Previously I was Manager of Brisbane City Council Library Service, the largest public library system in Australia, and Mornington Peninsula Library Service.

-I was elected as IFLA President elect in 2017.
-I was elected to the Governing Board in 2015 and was Treasurer 2015 - 17.
+I served as IFLA President 2019 - 2021.
+I was elected as IFLA President elect in 2017, to the Governing Board in 2015 and was Treasurer 2015 - 17.
 I was also a Governing Board Member 2011-13, when I worked on the Trend Report and was a member of the Finance Committee.
 I was a member of the Steering Committee of the Metropolitan Libraries Section 2005-09 and Chair 2009-11.

 I have been a member of the Australian Government’s Public Lending Rights Committee; the Library Board of Victoria’s Advisory Committee on Public Libraries; the Victorian Government’s Ministerial Advisory Council on Public Libraries; the Executive of the Public Libraries Victoria Network, and a juror for the Intelligent Communities Forum.